petraduriancikova/30DayMapChallenge/README.md

 ![](maps/27_music.png)
 ## Day 28: 3D & Day 29: Out of my comfort zone
 First experience with Aerialod!
 If you are looking for an easy, stunning 3D viz, I 100% recommend.
 If you are still hesitating, there are many great tutorials on how to get started on YouTube or this one from Alasdair Rae: https://www.udemy.com/course/aerialod/.
+The DEM is from [Land Information New Zealand](https://data.linz.govt.nz/), you can find a lot of awesome data in there and what's more, they are regularly updating and improving them.

 ![](maps/28_29_3D_out_of_comfort.png)
 ## Day 30: Remix